romanz/amodem/README.md

 If the signal is "too noisy", the SNR is probably too low: decrease the background noise or increase the signal (without causing saturation).

-# Testing
+# Usage

-- Prepare the sender (generate random binary data file to be sent):
+- Prepare the sender (generate a random binary data file to be sent):

 ```
 ~/sender $ dd if=/dev/urandom of=data.tx bs=16kB count=1 status=none